data2health/InvenioRDM/README.md

 Our work is driven by user needs and informed by best practices and standards, including those that help define [Next Generation Repositories](http://ngr.coar-repositories.org/) as a foundation for a distributed, globally-networked infrastructure for scholarly communication, discovery, and innovation.

 Visit our [test site](http://bit.ly/inveniordm-at-nu) to try out InvenioRDM for yourself!

-[Email](mailto:invenioRDM@northwestern.edu) us if you have questions or if you’d like to request a test user name and password for this site so you can create records of your own.
+[Email](mailto:invenioRDM@northwestern.edu) us if you have questions or if you’d like to request a test user name and password for the site so you can create records of your own.

 Join us!
 Get updates and test new releases on the [product site](https://invenio-software.org/), [email](mailto:invenioRDM@northwestern.edu) us to request a demonstration or chat, take a look at our [competitive landscape analysis](https://github.com/data2health/repository-and-index-software), and get involved with collaboration and discussion through our [open source project](https://github.com/inveniosoftware/invenio-app-rdm).